 When you discover the advantages of CDs, otherwise known as certificates of deposit, you might be tempted to open one immediately.
 They have higher interest rates than savings accounts, and they only get higher the longer the term of the CD gets.
 They’re also a safe investment, insured by the FDIC or NCUA, and they are very low-maintenance.

 CDs aren’t perfect, though.
-The main disadvantage of CDs is that once you’ve opened one, you can’t withdraw your money until the CDs term is over, at least not without paying a penalty to do so.
+The main disadvantage of CDs is that once you’ve opened one, you can’t withdraw your money until the CDs term is over, at least not without paying an early withdrawal penalty to do so.
 That can leave people wondering

 Unfortunately, there’s not a one-size-fits-all answer to this question.
 However, there are some guidelines that will help you determine if a certificate of deposit is the best investment for you.

 As previously mentioned, many people don’t like the idea of not being able to access the money in a CD until it matures.
 If, however, you weren’t planning on using your money during that time anyway, you might not mind it being tied up.
-In other words, if you’re saving for a financial goal, you can put the money you’ve set aside in a CD and let it earn interest.
+In other words, if you’re saving for a financial goal, you can put the money you’ve set aside in a CD and let it earn interest until you need it.

 It’s worth pointing out that a financial goal isn’t the only reason you might have money set aside.
 You might have money you’re not using because: